Gold & Silver Spot Price Tracker

 Geopolitical Events

 Wars, financial crises, banking failures, and political instability drive "safe haven" demand for gold and silver.
-The 2008 financial crisis, COVID-19 pandemic, and various geopolitical conflicts have all triggered significant precious metals price spikes.
+The 2008 financial crisis, the COVID-19 pandemic, and various geopolitical conflicts have all triggered significant precious metals price spikes.
+Gold in particular tends to move sharply on global uncertainty news.

 Industrial Demand

 Silver has enormous industrial applications — solar panels, electronics, medical devices — meaning its price is influenced by manufacturing demand in addition to investment demand.
-Palladium is almost entirely driven by automotive catalytic converter demand, making it especially volatile.
+Palladium is almost entirely driven by automotive catalytic converter demand, making it especially volatile compared to gold.

 Spot Price vs. Dealer Premium

 When you buy a gold or silver coin from a dealer, you'll always pay more than spot.
-That difference is the premium, covering the dealer's costs, profit margin, and the coin's fabrication and distribution.
+That difference is the premium, covering the dealer's costs, profit margin, and the coin's fabrication and distribution costs.
 Here's what typical premiums look like:

 | Product | Typical Premium Over Spot | Why |